Information Design in Cheap Talk: Positive Information Transmission

-This definition implies that sender's ranking over actions is the same at any $\mu \in [0,1]$.
-It is a generalization of transparent motives, because this class of preferences does not require $m_S(a)$ to be equal to 0 for all $a$.
+This definition implies that the sender's ranking over actions is the same at any $\mu \in [0,1]$.
+It is a generalization of transparent motives (i.e., state-independent preferences) because this class of preferences does not require $m_S(a)$ to be equal to 0 for all $a$.

-Given the convention we adopt in Section \ref{s:algorithm}, the receiver's ranking over action in state 0 is decreasing in the index of actions (i.e., $a_n$ is preferred to $a_{n+1}$ for $n=-J,\ldots, K-1$ in state 0), and is increasing in the index of actions when the state is $1$ (i.e., $a_n$ is preferred to $a_{n-1}$ for $n=-J+1,\ldots,K$ in state 1).
-A sender with effectively state-independent preferences can have arbitrary ranking over actions even though his marginal incentives are aligned with the receiver's.
+Given the labeling we adopt on the action space, the receiver's ranking over action in state 0 is decreasing in the index of actions, and is increasing in the index of actions when the state is $1$.
+A sender with ordinally state-independent preferences can have arbitrary ranking over actions, though with aligned marginal incentives, his marginal incentive is higher for a higher action.

-\begin{proposition} Suppose sender and receiver have aligned marginal incentives, and the sender's preferences are effectively state-independent.
-Information design is valuable if and only if and the sender's ranking of actions is neither increasing nor decreasing in the index of actions. \end{proposition}
+\begin{proposition} Suppose sender and receiver have aligned marginal incentives, and the sender's preferences are ordinally state-independent.
+Information transmission is positive if and only if the sender's ranking of actions is non-monotone in the index of actions. \end{proposition}

-\begin{proof} The ``only if'' part is simple.
-If the sender's ranking is either increasing or decreasing in the index of the actions, then there does not exist an informative equilibrium outcome in which the receiver chooses different actions (including mixed actions) after different messages.
-This implies that information design is not valuable.